Balandis: the Slanted Houses Along a Road in Cuenca/Alitagtag

 “Before the implementation of this new national road, the lots of the houses in Barangay Dominador were already divided in rectangular form.
 So, when the new diversion road was implemented, the rectangular division of lots, outdone by the division, became diagonal lots.
 As a result, when the owners of the lots built their houses, they followed the form of their lots so that they would be able to maximize the spaces in it.1” [Edited in parts for grammar.]

-If I am being honest, I am having difficulty making something of this explanation.
-The “diversion road” that she refers to confuses me because that stretch of road leading from Cuenca to Alitagtag in the present day has been the same stretch of road that we used on our way to Nasugbu way back in the sixties.
-Other sources I have come across while researching the history of Batangas seem to show that the same road used to be the Highway 417 in American World War II maps.
+If this writer is being honest, he is having difficulty making something of this explanation.
+The “diversion road” that she refers to confuses the writer because that stretch of road leading from Cuenca to Alitagtag in the present day has been the same stretch of road that this writer's family used on their way to Nasugbu way back in the sixties.
+Other sources this writer has come across while researching the history of Batangas seem to show that the same road used to be the Highway 417 in American World War II maps.

 At any rate, out of respect to the author, we will take the explanation, albeit with a bit of caution, that the slanting of the houses was the consequence of the road being built after properties had already been subdivided.
 Of more interest is her second explanation: